-(1) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

-- (2) An action in tort does not lie against a person for anything that the person has done, in good faith - when performing or purporting to perform a function under this Act; or - in assisting a person to perform or purportedly perform a (b) function under this Act. - The protection given by subsection (2) applies even though the thing done as described in that subsection may have been capable of being done whether or not this Act had been enacted. - (4) Despite subsection (2), the State is not relieved of any liability that it might have for another person having done something as described in that subsection.
+- In this section, a reference to the doing of anything (1) includes a reference to the omission to do anything. - An action in tort does not lie against a person for (2) anything that the person has done, in good faith - when performing or purporting to perform a (a) function under this Act; or - (b) in assisting a person to perform or purportedly perform a function under this Act. - The protection given by subsection (2) applies even (3) though the thing done as described in that subsection may have been capable of being done whether or not this Act had been enacted.